 Don’t go thinking I’m always hanging out on the beaches, and around the old tin mines – I’m frequently in London and travel internationally several times a year in order to keep my finger on the pulse of the eCommerce world.

 I spend my winters watching a lot of rugby (union not league), and during the summers I’m learning to paddleboard and play golf.
-With occasional bit of sailing too.
+With the occasional bit of sailing too.

 I’m incredibly lucky to spend lots of my working time meeting, learning from, working with and advising fascinating eCommerce business people all over the world.
 And I want to use the podcast to bring those ideas and conversations to a much wider audience.
 It just seems selfish to keep it to myself!